-Commercial growth within the Town has been slow.
-The three business areas previously described are well established and appropriately zoned for commercial uses.
+The three (3) business areas described are appropriately zoned for commercial uses.
 Most of the new businesses in these areas have filled in where other businesses have left the town.
-This infill development is a repetitive pattern for commercial activity in the Town of Bowling Green.
+Infill development for commercial activity in the Town of Bowling Green should be prioritized with a focus on growth from within the commercial areas and expanding outward.